stat-lab/MOPline/README.md

 ### <a name="step5"></a>[Step-5] Annotate

-This step adds gene name/ID and gene region that overlap the SV to the INFO filed (with SVANN key) of the vcf file.
+Step-5 adds gene name/ID and gene region that overlap the SV to the INFO filed (with SVANN key) of the vcf file.
 The gene region includes exon/CDS (All-exons if the SV completely overlaps all exons), 5’-/3’-UTR, intron, 5’-/3’-flanking regions.
 Two ranges of the flanking regions are specified by default (5 Kb and 50 Kb); these lengths can be changed with the options, -c5, -c3, -f5, and -f3.
 These annotations are also added to the FORMAT AN subfield for each sample.
 For human, the gff3 gene annotation files (Homo_sapiens.GRCh37.87.gff3.gz or Homo_sapiens.GRCh38.104.gff3.gz), downloaded from the Ensembl site (ftp://ftp.ensembl.org/pub/grch37/release-87/gff3/homo_sapiens), is selected by default.
 For non-human species, a gff3 annotation file obtained from the Ensembl site must be specified with the -r option.
 Any input SV vcf file with SVTYPE and SVLEN keys in the INFO field may be used.
 The annotate command can be done as follows:
 ```
 mopline annotate -v <input_vcf> -p <out_prefix> -n <num_threads>
 ```